-We will support people to identify if they are at risk of developing a disease, and help them to reduce the risk and its impact by taking a wider, whole system approach to risk reduction and chronic condition management.
+We will support people to identify if they are at risk of developing a disease, and help them to reduce the risk and its impact by taking a wider, whole system approach to risk reduction and long term condition management.
 Ensuring those people with long term conditions are able to live well.

-People will be better informed regarding their conditions and options for treatment; through shared decision making and active co-production of treatment and care plans.
+People will be better informed regarding their conditions and options for treatment, through shared decision making and active co-production of treatment and care plans.
 Everyone will have a self management plan which supports multiple co-morbidities.
-This is developed in collaboration between individual and health and care professionals.
-More emphasis on self care through education, increased use of technology, and through changing the culture of the way care is currently provided will empower individuals.
+This is developed in collaboration between the individual and health and care professionals.
+There will be more emphasis on self care through education, increased use of technology, and through changing the culture of the way care is currently provided will empower individuals.